thenbrent/map-cap/readme.txt

 Install this plugin to control which roles can publish, edit and delete posts of each custom type.

-For this plugin to work, your custom post type must have the `map_meta_cap` [argument](http://codex.wordpress.org/Function_Reference/register_post_type#Arguments) set to true (the default is false).
+For this plugin to work, your custom post type must meet a number of requirements as outlined in the [FAQ](http://wordpress.org/extend/plugins/map-cap/faq/).

-= For Plugin Developers =

-Prior to version 3.1, WordPress did not map meta capabilities for custom post types.
-This plugin offered a way to do that.

-If you're developing a plugin that uses custom post types, WordPress 3.1 and later includes the functionality as explained in the [Capabiltiies](http://codex.wordpress.org/Function_Reference/register_post_type) section of the [Register Post Type](http://codex.wordpress.org/Function_Reference/register_post_type) codex article.

 == Installation ==